 Life has been busy!
 Our house has sold and we are in the midst of packing.

 In my previous post I shared a summary of what I’ve learned about taking care of skin, how I had to change my mindset, and the great results I got.
 Now some specifics.
-I should probably mention that I have combination-type Caucasian skin.
+I should probably mention that I have middle-aged, combination-type, Caucasian skin.

 Here are my core three products at the moment:

 I decided to try Vanicream first as their ingredient lists are super-minimalist and they’re also made in my region.
 They actually have two moisturizers, a richer cream and the lighter lotion pictured here.
-The cream made my skin like silk, but it got too rich for my T-zone so I switched to the lotion, which seems to be the right balance for me.
+The cream made my skin like silk, but as we moved into the warmer months I switched to the lotion.

 Cleansing – I sometimes also use a cleansing oil for makeup removal.
 I mentioned in my previous regimen a few years ago that I was doing oil cleansing to remove my makeup.
 I have since moved from oil cleansing to cleansing oil.
 There were three reasons: while I loved how soft and clear it made my skin, it also became quite shiny.
 I got concerned about wiping my eye area everyday to remove makeup.
 Lastly, the washcloths became a laundry hassle.